himazawa/himazawa.github.io/posts/xz-backdoor/index.md

 The situation is still ongoing, more details will emerge in the near future and I will update this post accordingly.
 {{< /admonition >}}

-This is probably a full fledged operation due to it's methodology and duration but I'm not the right guy to talk about OpSec and Threat Actors attributions.
+This is probably a full fledged operation due to its methodology and duration but I'm not the right guy to talk about OpSec and Threat Actors attributions.
 Check the Resources section for additional links.

 The situation doesn't look too good so I'm trying to write this blogpost as a summary.